Honeycomb worms (Credit Paul Naylor)

 The region is home to creatures such as the breadcrumb sponge and baked bean sea squirt.
 Now all we need is a bacon barnacle and we have a full fry-up!

-Honeycomb worm reef is a feature of the North-West, and plays a vital role as a home to other species, allowing settlement in areas which would otherwise be shifting sediments.
-Allonby Bay contains some of the best examples of reef in the north west.
+Honeycomb worm (Sabellaria alveolata) reefs are a key feature of the northwest coastline.
+Millions of these worms form tubes from tiny grains of sand and shell, growing side-by-side to form a living reef.
+These reefs play a vital role as a home to other species, allowing settlement in areas which would otherwise be shifting sediments.
+Allonby Bay contains some of the best examples of reef in the North West.
 Let’s make sure we protect it for the future!

 Contains UKHO Law of the Sea data.
 Crown copyright and database right and